 All other Mathewson McCarthy playing rules which are not in conflict with the above rules shall apply to these divisions during the game.

 Note regarding scorekeeping: Instruct scorekeepers always to use last names in scorebooks.
 The scorebook is an official record.
-Eligibility for tournament play requires a player’s participation in a minimum of half of the teams house season games as verified by his team’s scorebook.
+Eligibility for tournament play requires a player’s participation in a minimum of half of the team’s house season games as verified by his team’s scorebook.

 RULES FOR TRIPLE A (AAA) CAL RIPKEN MINOR DIVISION [revised 3/8/95, 12/10/03, 3/11/08, 4/25/16]